Chenhong-Zhang/Defect-Level-Identification/README.md

 ### **General Configurations**

+Adjust there parameters according to your training settings.

 - **`batch_size`**
   The number of samples processed in one forward/backward pass during training.
 Adjust it based on your GPU RAM.